Omer Bartov

-Omer Bartov (עֹמֶר בַּרְטוֹב /he/; born 1954) is an Israeli-American historian.
+Omer Bartov (עֹמֶר בַּרְטוֹב /he/; born April 17, 1954) is an Israeli-American historian.
 He is the Dean's Professor of Holocaust and Genocide Studies at Brown University, where he has taught since 2000.
 Bartov is a historian of the Holocaust and is considered a leading authority on genocide.

 Early life and education

 Omer Bartov was born in 1954 in Ein HaHoresh, Israel.
 His father, Hanoch Bartov, was an author and journalist whose parents immigrated to Mandatory Palestine from Poland before Hanoch was born.
 Bartov's mother immigrated to Mandatory Palestine from Buczacz, Poland (now Buchach, Ukraine), in the mid-1930s.
+Bartov's parents were Zionists and fought in the 1948 Palestine war.

 Bartov fought in the 1973 Yom Kippur War as a company commander.

-In 1976, Bartov and a score of other soldiers were severely wounded in a training accident due to a commander's negligence, which Bartov claims the IDF covered up.

-Bartov was educated at Tel Aviv University and obtained a PhD from St. Antony's College, Oxford, with a doctoral thesis on the Nazi indoctrination of the German army and its crimes on the Eastern front during World War II.
+In 1976, he and a score of other soldiers were severely wounded in a training accident due to a commander's negligence, which Bartov says the Israel Defense Forces (IDF) covered up.
+Bartov was educated at Tel Aviv University and obtained a D.Phil. from St Antony's College, Oxford, with a doctoral thesis on the Nazi indoctrination of the German army and its crimes on the Eastern front during World War II.
 (Note: Bartov recalls some of his research: "As my research had shown, even before their conscription, young German men had internalised core elements of Nazi ideology, especially the view that the subhuman Slav masses, led by insidious Bolshevik Jews, were threatening Germany and the rest of the civilised world with destruction, and that therefore Germany had the right and duty to create for itself a 'living space' in the east and to decimate or enslave that region's population.
 This worldview was then further inculcated into the troops, so that by the time they marched into the Soviet Union they perceived their enemies through that prism.")